vealylai/1DInterface/Interface1D/readme.md

   controller.update(); // <-- this calls the state machine

-  display.show(); // <-- this shows the result of state machine on screen }
+  display.show(); // <-- this shows the current state of state machine on screen }
 ```